alexander-pastukhov/writing-games-with-python-and-psychopy/docs/09-christmas.md

 ## Settings file formats {#settings-files}
 So far, we either hard-coded specific values or defined them as constants (a better of these two approaches).
 However, this means that if you want to run your game with different settings, you need to modify the program itself.
 And if you want to have two versions of the game (two experimental conditions), you would need to have two programs with all the problems of maintaining virtually identical code in several places at once.

 A better approach is to have separate files with settings, so you can keep the code constant and alter specific parameters by specifying which settings file the program should use.
-This is helpful even you plan to have a single set of setting as it separates code from constants, puts the latter all in one place and makes it easier to edit and check them.
+This is helpful even if you plan to have a single set of setting as it separates code from constants, puts the latter all in one place and makes it easier to edit and check them.
 There are multiple formats for settings files: XML, INI, JSON, YAML, etc. Our format of the choice for today will be JSON.
 However, this is a question of taste.
 Personally, I like YAML for subjective reasons (fewer curly brackets and quotation marks), but you are free to use any format you like.
 As you will see, this makes little difference for the actual Python code.

 ### XML
 [XML](https://en.wikipedia.org/wiki/XML) --- an Extensible Markup Language --- looks similar to HTML (HyperText Markup Language).
 Experiments designed using PsychoPy Builder interface are stored using XML files but with [.psyexp extension](https://www.psychopy.org/psyexp.html).
 A settings file for our Christmas programin XML could look like this